hackclub/blot/docs/GET_A_BLOT.md

 - Your artwork must be beautiful.
 It has to be something aestetically interesting.
 - Your artwork must be algorithmic.
   - It must be able to create multiple versions.
-To demonstrate this **submit 3 snapshots**.
+To demonstrate this, **submit 3 snapshots**.
   - You should expose some parameters at the top of your code which can adjust the art.
 This could be `setRandSeed` or some other variable used in your piece.
 - Your artwork must be original.
 - Your artwork must be drawable by the Blot machine.